xkimopro/wikitext-ransformer-training/README.md

     make train-flash
     ```

--   **Train a Larger Model**: As an example, train a model with more layers and a larger embedding dimension.
+-   **Train a Smaller Model**: As an example, train a model with less training parameters
     ```bash
-    make train-larger
+    make train-smaller
     ```

 ### Profiling